pg_proc#

 pg_type.oid

-Data type of the return value, or null for a procedure.
+Data type of the return value.

 proargtypes